alexhorn/libhueble/README.md

 # lämp 🦋

-A bridge that allows you to control your Bluetooth-capable Philips Hue lights via HomeKit.
+A bridge for controlling your Bluetooth-capable Philips Hue lights via HomeKit.

+It uses HAP-python to provide a bridge that can be added to the iOS Home app.
+The lights are controlled directly using Bluetooth Low Energy (BLE), without the need for additional hardware.
+You can also use the included lamp.py to implement your own project in Python.

 ## Setup